tfgg/yournextmep/_candidates/eu2014/labour/rory-palmer.md

 person: rory-palmer
 region: east-midlands
 party: labour
-title: East Midlands - Labour Party - Rory Palmer
+title: Rory Palmer is running for MEP in East Midlands for the Labour Party
 incumbent: false
 ---